RayBenefield/hermes/worklog.md

 # Work Log

+## #63

+Slowly getting back into things as I was emotionally blocked from moving forward because of how difficult things were to track down and realize what was wrong.
+I need to sit down and refactor so many things to get things smooth again.
+But for now, just small things.
+I started by making errors easier to track down using pretty-error.
+I never had a handler for unhandled promises before, but now I do... so that definitely helps.
+Didn't even realize I needed one.
+So now it should be much easier to track down issues.
+Next I need to explore finishing up this initial vote system and then when that is done, start cleaning up the domain model to make actually proper sense.
+In particular the first thing I want to do is flatten the player model across the database.
+Break time!

 ## #62

 Essentially the same as the prior session as I did a double.
 It was absolutely